bisdn/bisdn.github.io/introduction_cawr.md

 Where WWXXYYZZ are the last 4 bytes of the bond MAC address (actor MAC address) in hexadecimal notation (on the server, see e.g. `ip link list bond0`).

+## Customer support
+If at any point during installation or configuration of your Basebox setup you get stuck or have any questions, please contact our [customer support](customer_support.html#customer_support).

 ## Additional resources
 * [OF-DPA 2.0][ofdpa]
 * [OpenFlow 1.3 specification][of]